ism90/connect-four/Pseudocode.md

 #### 3. Win/Draw Conditions

 - Check Horizontal/Vertical/Diagonal for four reds || four blues
+  - i
+  - i
 - Draw if no null left in array

 #### Extra

 - Potential variations on the normal rules - pop out, power up etc
+- If time allows, look into MinMax (recursion) for computer moves

+#### Notes

+PC moves will be dumb - mode for vs CPU and mode for other user?